 The old lightship Frying Pan has led a remarkable life.
-Retired in 1965 and donated for a museum exhibit in Southport, she lay for years at anchor, rusting, first in North Carolina and then at an old oyster cannery in Chesapeake Bay.
+Retired in 1965 and donated for a museum exhibit in Southport, she lay for years at anchor, rusting, first in North Carolina, and then at an old oyster cannery in the Chesapeake Bay.

 The ship was sold in 1984 but sank on her way northward—probably due to a broken pipe after being abandoned for so long.